parikshitkumar1/Optimized-Firearm-Detection/README.md

 # Firearm_Detector_v2

 ## Motivation
-To detect firearms and enhance capabilities of cctv based security systems
+To detect firearms and enhance capabilities of cctv based security systems, in images, videos, and in real time.

 ## Requirements
 Python 3.8 or above with all [requirements](requirements.txt) dependencies installed.
 To install run: